Mathematical Proofs

 Proof 1: Kill Reward Exact Sum

-Claim: The sum of all kill rewards equals the bounty pot.
+Claim: The sum of all kill rewards equals the bounty pool.

 Given: